elad2412/css-accessibility-validator/README.md

 # Accessibility CSS Validator

-**Accessibility CSS Validator, is a tool for finding accessibility errors and warnings on web pages.**
+**Accessibility CSS Validator, is a tool for finding HTML accessibility errors and warnings on web pages via advanced capabilities of CSS.**

 Check out this **[demo][demo]** to see it in action!